Introduction

 - Supabase:

-- Auth (email invitation, session cookies via SSR client).
+- Auth (email invitations, session cookies via the SSR client, JWT claims verification).

 - Directus: